People were forced to work in illegal firecracker unit as Centre stopped MGNREGA funds: TMC | Politics

 A senior officer said that Bhanu Bagh, the main accused in the case, owns the illegal firecracker unit.

 ''So many people were forced to work in that illegal firecracker factory as they were out of jobs after the Centre stopped the MGNREGA funds.
-Poor people are being deprived of work under the scheme due to step-motherly treatment of the state by the Centre,'' Ghosh said.
+Poor people are being deprived of work under the scheme due to step-motherly treatment of the state by the Centre,'' TMC spokesperson Kunal Ghosh said.

 Senior TMC leader and minister Shashi Panja said lakhs of poor people across the state have been affected due to non-payment of dues by the Centre.